Maine Local Living School

 Daily Chores: Shelter, Water, Fire, Food: Providing for daily needs opens eyes and builds connections.
 At Maine Local Living School, basic necessities come directly from the surrounding land.
 We bring these gifts into focus by involving kids in real, gratifying work during daily chores.

-Cost: $125 per student per day and $100 per adult per day.
+Cost: $85 to $125 per student per day, depending on group size, access to resources, and other factors.
+Minimum 10 students, maximum 24 students.
 We are striving for financial accessibility of our programs; our Financial Aid Request form can be found here.